 The Council continues to participate in Red Ribbon activities throughout the county with elementary through high school age youth participating in the many events.
 Red Ribbons are purchased and distributed to all interested schools.
 Last year over 7,000 ribbons were worn throughout the school corporation over the week-long celebration; Porter County Museum sponsored an artist reception to display poster contest submissions with over 1,300 attending; health classes encouraged healthy choices and the top 2 essay submissions earned a scholarship to further their education.

 We recognize friend of the Council and founding coalition member Jacquelyn M. Sterling as a true community leader.
-Affectionately known as Jackie, she held many leadership positions throughout her tenure with the Council, but none as dear to her heart as the Chair of the Red Ribbon Committee.
+Affectionately known as Jackie, she held many leadership positions throughout her tenure with the Council, but none as dear to her heart as the Chair of the Red Ribbon Committee serving from 1990-2015.

 Jackie Sterling dedicated many decades addressing the public health risk of substance use disorder and providing awareness to school aged youth through the Red Ribbon Campaign.
 Her unwavering commitment has affected over 100,000 students that have passed through Porter County school hallways on their way to adulthood.
 The Council would like to honor Jackie by creating the Jacquelyn M. Sterling Red Ribbon Scholarship Fund to provide resources to students that will continue their education and continue to make good choices.

-You can contribute to the newly created fund by clicking the donate button below and selecting an amount to help build the legacy.
+You can contribute to the newly created fund by clicking the donate button below.
 Any amount is appreciated and will help with tuition costs for a Porter County youth.